remake/remake-framework/README-FOR-BUNDLE.md

 Look in the "app" directory to see all the code for the Trello clone app:

-- Inside the /app/pages directory you'll find a username.hbs file
+Inside the `/app/pages` directory you'll find the `app-index.hbs` file.

-- This file includes the entire Trello clone app!
+This file includes the entire Trello clone app! 👍

 # Start from scratch 👨‍🎨👩‍🎨